 - The Oklahoma Healthcare Authority: This provides links to apply for Medicaid coverage, to learn about Medicaid in Oklahoma for seniors and the disabled, and to find out about enrollment and benefits.
 In Oklahoma, Medicaid is called SoonerCare.

 Eligibility is of primary concern to seniors.
-To find out eligibility rules for Medicaid in Kansas and Oklahoma, take advantage of these resources:
+To find out eligibility rules for Medicaid and Oklahoma, take advantage of these resources:

 - The Medicaid.gov page on federal eligibility rules: This page provides basic details on the modified adjusted gross income rules and other financial regulations for qualifying for Medicaid.
 While states have varying rules on eligibility, this federal website provides good basic information for those who want to apply for benefits and who need help understanding the financial requirements their state imposes.